Skip to content

 Rob Gardiner

 The man behind the original punishing TPA route, Rob rediscovered his love for UK cycling during lockdown.
 With a background in long-distance touring across several continents, he transitioned into ultra-endurance riding in his late 20s.
 Since then, Rob has briefly held a world record and has competed in several races across a number of countries.
-Away from cycling, he has spent the last decade working in travel, specialising in Africa.
-But in 2022, he left this to focus on a number of other projects, including operating Follow My Challenge UK.
+He also runs Follow My Challenge UK.

 Nadia Hussain

-A recent cycling convert, Nadia was first roped into helping out during the inaugural edition of The Perfidious Albion in 2021.
-Since then, she has been ever-present, volunteering at both events in 2022 to track down riders in Wales and the Cotswolds.
-Despite not being an ultra-endurance cyclist herself, she is a keen dotwatcher and provides a valuable perspective not distorted by a lifetime spent on two wheels.
-She also has the best snacks in the team.
+A recent cycling convert, Nadia was first roped into helping out during the inaugural event in 2021, volunteering to locate riders in Wales and the Cotswolds.
+While not an ultra-endurance cyclist, she’s an avid dotwatcher and the sole team member to finish the Fasted500.
+She offers a unique perspective untainted by a lifetime on two wheels.
+Plus, she’s known for having the best team snacks.

 People Helping Keep the Wheels Spinning